brett8883/DJI_Super-Patcher/readme.md

     https://github.com/jezzab/DUMLdore/releases/tag/v3.20

-- *Super-Patcher only runs on Windows*
+- **Super-Patcher only runs on Windows**
+  - *Works best on Windows 10*

+ - Mac users can run Windows 10 in bootcamp mode on their Mac.
+Virtual Machines such as Virtual Box may not work as expected.

 ***************************************************************************************************************************
 ***************************************************************************************************************************